brianmcn/Zelda1RandoTools/doc/startup-options.md

 ## <a id="startup-coq"></a> Start buttons (choose overworld quest)

 Choose your overworld quest before you begin.
-This chooses the correct overworld map drawing & the sets of coordinates that may have locations.
+This chooses both the correct overworld map drawing as well as the sets of coordinates that may have entrance locations.
-It also populates the 'Spot Summary' (see below) with the appropriate set of locations you will eventually find.
+It also populates the [Spot Summary](use.md#spot-summary) with the appropriate set of locations you will eventually find.

 If you don't know which overworld quest it will be, due to the rando flagset, then select "Mixed - Second Quest".
 You may need to compensate a small bit if you discover you are in a different quest: